What to Expect

 - examine the health of the joints, tissues and ligaments using their hands and a highly developed sense of touch called palpation.

-- The osteopath will also check for signs of serious conditions they cannot treat and may advise you to see your GP, midwife or go to hospital.
+- The osteopath will also check for signs of serious conditions they cannot treat and may advise you to see your GP, midwife or go to the hospital.

 Diagnosis and treatment

 The osteopath will give you a clear explanation of what they find (their diagnosis) and discuss a treatment plan that is suitable for you.
 The benefits and any risks of the treatment they are recommending will be explained.
-It is important to understand and agree what the treatment can achieve, and the likely number of sessions needed for a noticeable improvement in how you feel.
+It is important to understand and agree on what the treatment can achieve, and the likely number of sessions needed for a noticeable improvement in how you feel.

 Treatment is hands-on and involves skilled manipulation of the spine and joints, and massage of soft tissues.
 The osteopath will explain what they are doing and will always ask your permission to treat you (known as consent).
 Please feel free to ask questions at any time if you are unsure what you have been told or if you have any concerns.